BrockDSL/Hand_Written_Digit_Recognition_Project/README.md

 [Git-Hub Repo][gitlink]

-# Title
-Python TensorFlow Neural Network
+# Python TensorFlow ANN

 ### Description
 This project will go over the creation and usage of a TensorFlow neural network in the application of data validation for large data sets.
+Artifical neural networks are loosely inspired by biological nerual netowrks that constitute the brain of an animal.
+Artifical neural netowrks learn by example, given a set of data with proper formatting, field types and correctness.
+We should be able to get our ANN to learn how to validate our data based on these qualities.
+In large scale applications where it would be impossible to manually verify data's "correctness" due to it's size, an ANN can be used.

 ### Conclusion.